Breastfeeding: The Myths vs The Magic

-During the past six months or so, I’ve realised I have a lot more to say about breastfeeding.
+During the past six months or so, I’ve realised I have a lot more to say about breastfeeding (so much so I’ve actually written an ebook on the subject).
 I’m passionate about it, and I’ve become quite the advocate.
 I’d like to see all women have the best possible chance to successfully breastfeed, should they wish to do so.
 And to this end, there are several misconceptions I’d like to see publicly challenged and rejected.

 My Breastfeeding Journey

 Personally, I attended a workshop while I was pregnant.
 I was clueless and it helped me appreciate how much I had to learn.
 I’ve since also read lots on the subject to gain a greater knowledge and understanding of the physiology.